FAQ

 • Continued serving 85 tenants at Preble Street Housing First programs

 The impact of just one Housing First program alone is astounding.
 Logan Place, the original Housing First program in Maine, provides apartments and 24-hour supportive services to chronically homeless people in Portland.
 On March 24, 2005, the day Logan Place opened, the number of people using the city overnight shelter decreased for the first time in 20 years.
 Logan Place not only makes a demonstrable difference in the city’s overcrowded emergency shelters but also saves the community money, relieves stress on Portland’s emergency system, and improves individual lives.
-An independent study one year after Logan Place opened showed:
+An independent study one year after Logan Place opened showed the following outcomes for tenants:

 • 67% fewer emergency room visits